-Android 7 comes with a cool new “split screen” feature where you can work with two apps running at the same time.
+Android 7 introduced a cool new “split screen” feature where you can work with two apps running at the same time.
 This little pictorial/tutorial shows how to use this split-screen feature.Back to top

 How to use Android’s split-screen feature

 Step 1: Open two or more apps

 The easiest way to get started with the split-screen feature is to have two or more Android apps open.
 You may want to open more than two apps, because some apps won’t support the split-screen feature.
 For instance, at the time of this writing, Kindle and Netflix don’t support it.
 I recommend starting a browser like Chrome, and another app like Twitter or an email app like Gmail.

 Tip: When you’re first getting started, open a few Google apps.
 They are more likely to work in split-screen mode than other apps.